isaichavez19-maker/vst3_dev_portal/src/pages/Tutorials/How+to+use+the+silence+flags.md

 ## What about Silence flags?

-It is sometime useful for plug-ins processing to know if the audio inputs really contain audio or only silence (buffer filled with 0!), it is useful too for the host to know if the plug-in will produce silence audio outputs, for example in case of an instrument plug-in which has nothing to play (no input events are coming), then the host will be able to inform following plug-ins in the processing chain this information.
+It is sometimes useful for plug-ins in process call to know if the audio inputs really contain audio or only silence (buffer filled with 0!.
+It is also useful for the host to know if the plug-in will produce silence audio outputs.
+For example, in case of an instrument plug-in that has nothing to play (no input events are coming), the host can inform subsequent plug-ins in the processing chain.
 This helps to reduce the amount of computing and improve overall performance.

 But how does it works?
-The following part will show you how to get this information in the process call and how to propagate it to the audio outputs of the plug-in.
+The following section will show you how to get this information in the process call and how to propagate it to the audio outputs of the plug-in.

 The silence flags is part of the [AudioBusBuffers](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1AudioBusBuffers.html) ([silenceFlags](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1AudioBusBuffers.html#a2c73b926e22ddb05193b6edd16a008f8)) passed from the host to the plug-in and back to the host in the process call.